PookieBear278/odin-recipes/README.md

 ## Reflections after doing the project:

 - Got used to basic html boilerplate
-- Currect use of headings
+- Correct use of headings
 - Paragraphs incorporated with importance and emphasis
 - Proper use of links and images
 - Used ordered and unordered list